Skip to main content

 No, because there is a high bar and a lot of expectations involved, including expectations on research.
 Yes, if this does not deter them.

 Once AMP participants obtained their B.S. degree, they can be considered for Graduate Assistantships (GTAs/GRAs).
-The applications are due at the same time as the graduate applications to the program, with a deadline of January 1 of senior year.
+The applications are due at the same time as the graduate applications to the program, with a deadline of December 15 of senior year.
 AMP participants compete for the same pool of assistantships as other graduate applicants.
-At the time of GTA application, they should update their application, (provide CV, transcripts etc.), and arrange for updated letters from their advisors, and for letters for professors who taught them graduate courses.
+To apply, contact the Graduate Committee Chair for application instructions.
+A complete application will include updated transcripts and plan of study, a personal statement, a CV or resume, and three letters of recommendation.

 Admission process

-• Student application deadline for the AMP: May 15.
+• Student application deadline for the AMP: May 1.
 (This is for admission into AMP in Fall term).
+Recommendation letters will be accepted through May 15.

-• Complete the online application via the Graduate School website.
+• Complete the online application via the Office of Graduate Education website.

 • Admission is competitive, not all of the applicants who meet the minimum requirements will be accepted.